ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

   | Error of 'b
 ```

-A value `Ok x` means that the computation succeeded and produced `x`, and a
+A value `Ok x` means that the computation succeeded and produced `x`, a
-value `Error e` means that it failed and `e` represents whatever error
+value `Error e` means that it failed, and `e` represents whatever error
 information has been collected in the process.
 Pattern matching can be used to
 deal with both cases, as with any other sum type.
 However using `map` and `bind`
 can be more convenient, maybe even more as it was with `Option`.